 - Students refine their college lists during the summer, and begin to draft essays that will be included in their applications.

 - College Counselors host a Summer Application Workshop in June or mid August to help students get started with their applications.
 An essay workshop for all students is held in mid-August.

 12th Grade: The Closing of One Chapter—The Opening of Another

 Certainly college applications and senior grades are significant.
 Students devote tremendous time, thought and effort to writing college applications and then devote emotional effort to understanding both positive and negative decisions rendered by admission offices.
 However, we urge students not to overlook their roles as leaders of the community.
 The senior class sets the tone of the school and should seize the opportunity to make that tone as positive and healthy as it can be.
 We constantly remind our seniors that this is their final year at Burroughs, and they should take advantage of the opportunities afforded them.
 Many seniors find that they do their best work in the classroom, take more chances in the arts and have deeper and more meaningful relationships with faculty once their applications have been sent.

 The following list highlights the college admission process:

 - Students (or students and parents) meet with their counselors during the first three weeks of school to finalize their college lists

 - Counselors speak to parents during Mini-School.

-- Counselors and English teachers help students polish their college essays.
+- College Counselors help students polish their college essays.